Official talks of Belarus President Aleksandr Lukashenko, Georgia President Giorgi Margvelashvili

 “Along with the pragmatic economic issues, we pay serious attention to the development of the humanitarian component.
 The mutual exchange of the Days of National Cultures gives us a wonderful opportunity to learn more about the history and traditions of our nations.
 The Belarusian and Georgian societies need to hold them,” Aleksandr Lukashenko is convinced.
 “During the previous meetings I repeatedly stressed that Belarus is not an alien country for Georgia.
 We have been and remain brotherly nations.”

 The Georgian head of state underlined that the visit of the Belarus president to Georgia in 2015 gave a new impulse and energy to the bilateral relations.
 The process has already borne fruit for the benefit of the Belarusian and Georgian nations.
 “We represent an example of how two countries in different economic blocs can develop relations for the benefit of their nations without rough spots and conflicts on the basis of respect and recognition of each other’s interests,” said Giorgi Margvelashvili.
 The Georgia President also noted that relations between the two countries develop successfully not only in trade and economy but politics, too.
 A group to advance cooperation with Belarus will be established in the Georgian parliament soon.
 Work is in progress to arrange a visit of the Belarusian prime minister to Georgia.

 After the talks the sides signed a number of bilateral documents.
-Alexander Lukashenko and Georgi Margvelashvili planted a tree on the Alley of Distinguished Guests near the Palace of Independence.
+Aleksandr Lukashenko and Georgi Margvelashvili planted a tree on the Alley of Distinguished Guests near the Palace of Independence.